Help for Prescription Drug Abuse

 In addition to their intended uses, opioids can cause a “high,” or a rush of euphoria.
 These drugs affect the pleasure center of the brain, releasing large doses of a chemical called dopamine, which is responsible for positive feelings.
-Because of this, opioids can be addictive.
+Because of this, opioids can be highly addictive.

-CNS depressants are commonly referred to as sedatives or tranquilizers.
+Classified as CNS depressants, these substances are commonly referred to as sedatives or tranquilizers.
 These drugs slow brain activity, which can be useful in relieving anxiety or encouraging sleep.
 Types of CNS depressants include benzodiazepines, non-benzodiazepine sleep medications, and barbiturates.

 Benzodiazepines are most commonly prescribed to treat anxiety or panic attacks, as well as insomnia.
 These drugs are typically only recommended for short-term use, since physical dependence to these substances can form very quickly, and addiction can result.